-Available in most countries on Kindle and in a large number of places in Paperback “Sea Sores – A Brightonian book” is 128 pages, eight chapters and around a hundred individual pieces that together add up to a single work and has gone in at number #1 in the Amazon.com new releases, in the British and Irish contemporary literature category (to my great pleasure and gratitude for all who have perchased it).
+Available in most countries on Kindle and in a large number of places in Paperback “Sea Sores – A Brightonian book” is 128 pages, eight chapters and around a hundred individual pieces that together add up to a single work.
+It went in at number #1 in the Amazon.com new releases, in the British and Irish contemporary literature category (to my great pleasure and gratitude for all who have supported it).

 This volume set out to explore a multitude of angles, my aim was to produce a poetic biography, but one like a sculpture sketched from every side, until the three dimensional form takes shape, as a single piece of art.
 I know that sounds pretentious, but if a single poem or verse stands out and resonates, then I am content that the whole architecture supporting it has done it’s job.